RuggeroVisintin/SparkPreviewer/README.md

-Enjoy SparkPreviewer HTML5 WebGL based runtime model previewer, now width brand new .obj models nearly total support, yeaaah.
+Enjoy SparkPreviewer HTML5 WebGL based runtime model previewer, now with brand new .obj models nearly total support, yeaaah.
 If you want to check for update you only need click on this link:

 http://www.quartaibvisintin.altervista.org/Canvas%20Examples/webgl_previewer/index.html